Retirement Income Planning

 Individual investors historically realize returns well below those of professionals for a variety of reasons.
 These include emotional decisions like fleeing the market when it dips, jumping in when it soars, and not being experts at making investment choices.

-Institutions often have the luxury of holding money for decades where individuals need to start spending money.
+Institutions often have the luxury of holding money for decades, whereas individuals need to start spending money.
 This allows for a longer view and more opportunities to rebound when values are down.